olivierdalang/layerCombinations/README.md

 To update a layer combination, choose it from the drop down list, make your changes, and press "update"

 Once there are at least one combination, you can select a map in the composer and assign a combination to it.
 When the combination is updated, the map is also dynamically updated.
+Note that the layer order in the map corresponds to the layer order when the combination is saved.
+One has to update a combination to take into account a modified layer order.

 ### Example ###